roundedrectangle/SailDiscord/README.md

 The code is based on:

 - a lot:
-  - [SailfishOS telegram client Fernschreiber](https://github.com/Wunderfitz/harbour-fernschreiber) - most of the UI
+  - [SailfishOS telegram client Fernschreiber](https://github.com/Wunderfitz/harbour-fernschreiber) - some of the UI

 - a little:
   - [sailfish-rpn-calculator](https://github.com/lainwir3d/sailfish-rpn-calculator), and its [@poetaster's fork](https://github.com/poetaster/sailfish-rpn-calculator) - early packaging issues